sagemath/trac_to_gh/Issue 6660.md

 # Issue 6660: Error in chromatic_number() and coloring() in the Graph class

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6660

 Original creator: ncohen